Aliases for MCC Gene

 GeneCards Summary for MCC Gene

-MCC (Mutated In Colorectal Cancers) is a Protein Coding gene.
-Diseases associated with MCC include colorectal cancer and familial adenomatous polyposis.
-Among its related pathways are TNF-alpha/NF-kB Signaling Pathway.
-GO annotations related to this gene include calcium ion binding and receptor activity.
+MCC (MCC, WNT Signaling Pathway Regulator) is a Protein Coding gene.
+Diseases associated with MCC include Colorectal Cancer and Familial Adenomatous Polyposis.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is USHBP1.

 UniProtKB/Swiss-Prot for MCC Gene